systemmonkey42/vim-packageman/README.md

   Initiates the PackageMan plugin, loading all package information and displaying the package editor window.
   The default behaviour is to use the list of installed packages.

   Use **Packageman!** to use the list of _available_ packages.
-This includes all installed, and net yet installed packages available to apt-get.
+This includes all installed, and not yet installed packages available to apt-get.

   *WARNING:* Packages are retrieved from the dpkg 'avail' list.
-To generate this list (or update it if apt-get&nbsp;update has been performed, use the [PackageManRefresh](#refresh) command.
+To generate (or update) this list after apt-get&nbsp;update has been performed, use the [PackageManRefresh](#refresh) command.

 - [m[,n]]PackageManInstall

   Mark package(s) on line _m_ to _n_ as "to be installed".
+This will show an **'i'** next to the package name if the package is not already installed.

 - [m[,n]]PackageManRemove